 This book is a fun read because it is all in sing-songy poetry (in fact, you might challenge older readers to put it to a tune.)
 It does treat him as more of a hero than a pirate (who also captured and sold slaves), focusing on the adventurous spirit.
 The pictures have a lot of detail (including some bare bums in a couple scenes) that children will enjoy.

-Time Spinner, by Roy Apps, for Timeslip Tuesday
+Skipshock, by Caroline O'Donoghue, for Timeslip Tuesday

 -